The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: AI for Social Impact Projects Discussed during the Interview

 \subsection{Conservation}

 \textbf{AI for Wildlife Security.} This project improves anti-poaching efforts by guiding patrols through high-risk wildlife areas using terrain, animal activity, and human behavior data.
 It generates strategic, realistic routes that adapt over time, balancing exploration with known hotspots.
-Pilot tests were conducted in Africa, and the system was deployed, it helps rangers cover critical zones efficiently and deter poaching.
+Pilot tests were conducted in Africa, and the system was deployed, it helps rangers cover critical zones efficiently and deter poaching \cite{nguyen2015making,gholami2019don}. \\ \\ \textbf{AI for Wild Animal Tracking}.
+This project focuses on the identification and re-identification of Maasai giraffes in a country where their population had fallen by 52\% in recent decades.
+Using computer vision, the team developed a scalable image-matching algorithm to help ecologists catalog individual giraffes from thousands of field photos captured over the years.